+Table 1: Formulas used for scaling the various parameters found within the DSI.

-The first issue we sought to address in this term was that the end-users had the concern that the DSI appeared to be over estimating the severity of drought in its map interface, leading to the perception that the drought had affected larger regions of the country and to a greater degree.
+The first issue we sought to address was that the DSI appeared to be over estimating the severity of drought in its map interface, leading to the perception that the drought had affected larger regions of the country and to a greater degree.
 In order to address this concern, we first looked at the way in which the precipitation parameter was being scaled.
 Scaling the precipitation parameter using the maximum climatological anomaly (CMORPHmax) appears to give a skewed distribution of the CMORPH data towards < 0 with outliers towards the max and a total range between approximately -7 mm/day for the minimum and 25 mm/day for the maximum.
 This is different from the LST and NDWI parameters which have a normal distribution centered approximately at 0 with approximate ranges of -8 °C to 8 °C for LST and -0.75 and 0.63 for NDWI.
 It’s possible that due to the CMORPH data being skewed towards lower numbers because of the outliers in the maximum range, the total DSI itself could be forced to produce lower numbers, which in the case of the DSI would show as a more severe drought environment.

 To address this concern we attempted to counteract the maximum outlier effects by changing the scaling formula for the CMORPH data from that shown in table 1 to the following equation: